0

 (Clinical Chemistry, 2013 ),

-we've assessed the impact of mismatches in primer annealing sites on PCR efficiency.
-As expected, these results show a negative correlation between
+we determined the impact of nucleotide mismatches in primer annealing sites on PCR efficiency.
+There is a negative correlation between

-the number of mismatches and assay performance, with higher mismatch numbers resulting in higher Cq values and thus less generated product.
+the number of mismatches and PCR assay performance, with higher numbers of mismatches resulting in reduced or absent amplification.

-The same data can also be be used to in silico predict the specificity of an assay.
-When designing, the potential of each
+The same insights can also be be used for in silico prediction the specificity (selectivity) of a primer pair.
+As an integral part of our primer design engine, the potential of each

-assay to generate aspecific or off-target products, can be assessed by aligning the primer sequences to the genome or transcriptome while allowing
+candidate assay to generate non-specific (off-target) products, is assessed by aligning the primer sequences to the genome or transcriptome while allowing

 up to three mismatches per primer annealing site (and taking into account the maximum allowed product length).
 By collecting all possible annealing sites -

-both the perfect and imperfect (aspecific) ones - and tracking the position of mismatches in them, a score depicting the amplification potential of
+both the perfect and imperfect (non-specific) ones - and tracking the position of mismatches in them, a score depicting the amplification potential of

 each site can be calculated.
-This enables the selection of the best assays - i.e. resulting in the least degree of aspecific
+This strategy enables the selection of the best assays - i.e. guaranteeing no or minimal off-target

-Figure 2 : Percentage of assays showing more than 2% aspecific coverage, grouped by in silico specificity score.
+Figure 2 : Percentage of assays showing more than 2% non-specific coverage, grouped by our in silico specificity score.
 Numbers (x/y) in the bars

-indicate the number of assays with a certain with more than 2% non-specificity (x) across all assays having the corresponding in silico
+indicate the number of assays with more than 2% non-specificity (x) across all assays having the corresponding in silico

 specificity score (y).

-The validity of the above described workflow, which is implemented in pxlence' state-of-the-art primer design pipeline,
+The validity of our in silico specificity score, implemented in our state-of-the-art primer design pipeline,

-was proven by experimentally testing almost 2,300 assays in two samples (for more details, see the paper
+was empirically proven by evaluating almost 2300 assays in two DNA samples (for more details, see the paper

 (Figure 1).
 In addition, a good correlation could be shown between the calculated specificity score (ranging from 1 to 7, low to high degree of specificity) and the percentage of